“It is an illusion that youth is happy, an illusion of those that have lost it.”

 Aeneas looked through the cracked and murky basement window one more time, and in the stark depths he dimly saw an old hockey card box laying on the ground that was leftover from their lark last summer, when Terry and him had saved nearly twenty-dollars between them and bought an entire box of hockey cards, and had nearly one-hundred cards at their disposal, which was unheard of anywhere.
 The semi-reflective box lay close to the “Crystal” furnace, too close to be merely a coincidence.
 He had a hunch about the empty box, in fact, a hunch about things in general, and Aeneas was usually pretty bang on when he had deep feeling in his gut.

 When they last saw each other, Terry was looking for something to store the paper money they had recently acquired from Don’s Milk and what would have been a better container than last summer’s prized acquisition?
 Aeneas would have recognized that O-Pee-Chee box anywhere.
 He only needed to see a fraction of it to make out the rest.
-That’s how he was seeing the box in his dreams for months before the acquisition and months afterwards too.
+That’s how he was seeing the box in his dreams for months before the acquisition last summer and for months afterwards too.
 In bits and bobs, like a shining object seen through a keyhole.
 There was no doubt about it.
 So Aeneas decided to hit the road straight away towards King’s Park to investigate his hunch.